juhaalaspaa/planmill-timereporting-cli/README.md

 # planmill-timereporting-cli
 Node CLI application for making time reports to planmill.
-A hackathon project with focus on generating value and effective UI to user (myself) rather than on code quality.
+A hackathon project with focus on creating value and effective UI to user (myself) rather than on code quality.

 ## installation
 Clone repo and run ```npm install -g .``` on project root